+i.
 Bergrivier Municipality has developed strong relations with Heist-op-den-Berg in Belgium and will focus on waste management, public participation and youth development programmes.
-Bergrivier Municipality has applied for funding from the Belgium Federal Government and the outcome of the application is awaited.
-The following funding is currently under consideration:
+Bergrivier Municipality has applied for funding from the Belgium Federal Government and the next two-year programme has been approved for 2022 and 2023 to the total amount of R 670 000 (2022) and R 335 000 (2023).